LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !premium

-Información sobre la versión premium de InviteManager.
+Info about premium version of InviteManager.

 ### Usage